anthochamp/dart-bcp47/README.md

 - Basic and Extended **filtering** (cf. [RFC 4647 section 3.3](https://datatracker.ietf.org/doc/html/rfc4647#section-3.3))
 - Support for alternative subtags separator (like the underscore in CLDR data).

-What it does NOT implements:
+What it does NOT implement:
 - Validation of Language-Tag subtags against IANA registry data (except for grandfathered tags).

 ## Usage